JacquesVlaming/otel-cpp-apm-demo/TL;DR_README.md

 ## ✅ **Summary Checklist**

 ✔ Prepare `otel-collector-config.yaml`
+✔ Set environment variables globally and reboot
 ✔ Install Docker & run the collector
-✔ Set environment variables
 ✔ Run the demo with `LD_PRELOAD`
-✔ Send client requests
+✔ Send client requests and verify traces

+---

-After completing these steps, traces from the demo will be sent to the OpenTelemetry Collector and exported according to your configuration.
+Traces from the demo are now sent to the OpenTelemetry Collector and exported according to your configuration.